Oracle Critical Patch Update October 2020

 - 30 updates (including 7 for database client installs), with the highest having a CVSS score of 8.8

 - 8 new vulnerabilities (all exploitable remotely, but with a maximum score of 5.3)

 So, what does this mean for you?

 Digital security should always be high on the agenda.
-But, as many organisations continue to respond to Covid-19 with remote working and adapted working practices, its more critical than ever to ensure your organisations information is safe.
+But, as many organizations continue to respond to Covid-19 with remote working and adapted working practices, its more critical than ever to ensure your organizations information is safe.

 So, my advice is to please make sure you are up to date with your patching to limit the opportunity for a damaging security breach.
 Users of Oracle Systems, Middleware and Enterprise Manager should particularly ensure they take urgent action.

 If you would like any advice about CPUs and patching, do get in touch with your Inoapps Account Manager or email us for information – we’re here to help.